SaltyOnigiri/enterprise-data-warehouse/docs/silver_transformations.md

 - Converted blank country values to `NULL`.

 ## ERP Product (`erp_px_cat`)
-- No transformations required.
+- No data cleansing was required.
-- Renamed for consistency with Silver layer naming conventions.
+- Renamed the table to align with Silver layer naming conventions.